Blog/AI Marketing

 Q: Does an AI marketing agent replace my firm's marketing agency?

 Partially.
 AI agents replace the execution layer (variant production, ad uploads, daily performance reads, weekly reports, review responses) but not the strategic layer (positioning, offer design, channel mix, referral-partner programs).
-The economic shift: a $4,500-per-month agency retainer covers strategy plus execution; an agent at 49 USD/month covers execution; the strategy moves in-house, to a fractional CMO, or to the firm's senior partner.
+The economic shift: a freelancer or agency retainer covers strategy plus execution; an agent at 49 USD/month covers execution; the strategy moves in-house, to a fractional CMO, or to the firm's senior partner.
 Most firms keep an agency for brand and offer work and use the agent for daily ops.

 Last updated: May 20, 2026